FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/README.md

 10. Check the coverage report by running `make coverage`
 11. Check the lint by running `make lint`
 12. Update the swagger documentation by running `make swagger`
-13. Commit your changes
+13. Commit your changes following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard
 14. Push to the branch and Open a new PR by running `make pull-request`

 > [!NOTE]
-> `make run` will run the application locally, and will build and run PostgreSQL container using Docker Compose
+> `make run` will run the application locally, and will build and run PostgreSQL container using Docker Compose.
 > Alternatively, you can run `make run-air` to run the application using Air (live reload)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## :white_check_mark: Tests

 ```sh
 make test
 ```

 > [!NOTE]
 > It will run the unit tests and generate the coverage report as `coverage.out`
 > You can check the coverage report by running `make coverage`